tsaad-dev/drafts/sr-fa/draft-saad-sr-fa-link.md

 different technology to setup the underlying LSP(s).

-Second, it allows shortening of a large SR Segment-List by compressing one or more slice(s) of the list into a corresponding FA link that each can be represented by a single segment- see {{SR_FA_LINK}}.
+Second, it allows shortening of a large SR Segment-List by compressing one or more slice(s) of the list into a corresponding FA TE link that each can be represented by a single segment- see {{SR_FA_LINK}}.
 Effectively, it reduces the number of segments that an ingress router has to impose to realize an end-to-end path.